guilleton/py-gmailnator/README.md

 Returns a list of `Message` objects from the address's inbox.

 ### .wait_for_message(self, address, timeout=60, ignore_existing=False, **match_attributes)
-Values for `match_attributes` can literals or callables (first parameter being the value of the attr.). `ignore_existing` will ignore messages that are present at the time of calling the method.
+Values for `match_attributes` can be literals or callables (first parameter being the value of the attr.). `ignore_existing` will ignore messages that are present at the time of calling the method.

 ## Message()
 Represents an email message from a gmailnator inbox.